 This tip comes from Peter Lynch, the legendary investor who ran the Fidelity Magellan Fund.
 He understood that staying away from complicated investments was the best way to avoid losing money and experiencing serious heartache.
-Warren Buffett says he can tell within 10 minutes of meeting a perspective business seller if he’s going to buy the business.
+Warren Buffett says he can tell within 10 minutes of meeting a prospective business seller if he’s going to buy the business.
 It doesn’t have to be complicated.
 If it’s not clear, don’t invest in it.

-The reason most investors fail is because they’re incredibly impatient.
+The reason most investors fail is that they’re incredibly impatient.
 They’re constantly selling investments they feel aren’t performing, and oftentimes, they end up selling too soon.
 The secret to building wealth is buying quality investments and holding them.

 If you’d invested $1,000 in Amazon during its IPO in May 1997, it would’ve been worth $1.36 million as of September 2018.
 Investing $1,000 in Apple during its IPO in December 1980 would’ve given you over $500,000 in 2019, according to CNBC.

-If you buy quality investments and hold them long term, you can be successful.
-If you don’t think you’re going to hold it, or if you don’t believe in the future of the investment, don’t buy in.
+If you buy quality investments and hold them long-term, you can be successful.
+If you don’t think you’re going to hold it, or if you don’t believe in the future of the investment, don’t buy-in.